umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * #### BackOffice controllers have been replaced with the Management API

 Following the implementation of the new Backoffice (Bellissima), Umbraco has now internally upgraded Headless to a first-class citizen.
 This means that all controllers previously available under the `/umbraco/api` route have been removed and replaced with controllers in the Management API.
-You can read more about the Management API on [the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/reference/management-api) and you can check out the Swagger UI in your local Umbraco instance available under `/umbraco/swagger`.
+You can read more about the Management API on the [Management API](https://docs.umbraco.com/umbraco-cms/reference/management-api) article.
+You can also check out the Swagger UI in your local Umbraco instance available under `/umbraco/swagger`.

 * #### **A new way of writing authorized controllers**

 If you have implemented API controllers in Umbraco before, we recommend you update or rewrite these.
-Please follow [this approach](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-backoffice-api/documenting-your-controllers), as you’ll then ensure the same cool documentation of your APIs.
-Also notice, that we’ve made a much better separation of concern between controllers and services so that there is no more business logic in controllers.&#x20;
+Please follow the [Documenting your Controllers](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-backoffice-api/documenting-your-controllers) article, as you’ll then ensure the same cool documentation of your APIs.
+Notice, that we’ve made a much better separation of concern between controllers and services so that there is no more business logic in controllers.&#x20;

 * #### [Migration from Newtonsoft.Json to the System.Text.Json which removes Nested Content and Grid value converter and so on](https://github.com/umbraco/Umbraco-CMS/pull/15728)

-Although this sounds simple, it’s one of the most breaking changes on the backend.
+Although this sounds like it's not a big change, it’s one of the most breaking changes on the backend.
 Whereas Newtonsoft.Json was flexible and error-tolerant by default, System.Text.Json is strict but more secure by default.
 You can therefore run into things that will not be serialized.
 You can [read more about the differences between Newtonsoft.Json and System.Text.Json here](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft?pivots=dotnet-9-0).

 * #### Nested Content and Grid Layout have been removed